Skip To Content

 File a life insurance claim

-First, get a few copies of the insured’s death certificate by contacting your county or state vital records department.
+1. Get a few copies of the insured’s death certificate by contacting your county or state vital records department.
 Or the funeral home you’re working with can help you get death certificate copies.

-The life insurance claims process generally takes around two to four weeks, however in some situations, factors could extend that out further.
-If the claim is approved, then you’ll have to decide how you want to receive the payout and what to do with the money.
+4. If the claim is approved, then you’ll have to decide how you want to receive the payout and what to do with the money.

-Evaluate all the possibilities for using life insurance money
+The possibilities for life insurance money

 An emergency fund

-One of your first priorities will be to create an emergency fund if you don’t have one already.
+One of your first priorities might be to create an emergency fund if you don’t have one already.
 Having cash set aside will help you avoid racking up debt to pay for unexpected expenses.

 High-interest debt

 If you have high-interest debt, such as credit card debt, you could use life insurance proceeds to pay it off quickly.
-Then you’ll have more room in your budget for other living expenses and to save for your future.

 The mortgage

-Education expenses
+Education

 Leaving a legacy